Skip Navigation

 Shanghai - Maglev train

-© All Rights Reserved Gelli
+© Gelli

 Shanghai is now home to one of the world's fastest trains, the Maglev.
 The train runs from Longyang Road Station to a stop nearby the Pudong international airport.

-• Shanghai Train Station (上海火车站) is also known as the Shanghai North Train Station is located slightly north of the city center in Zhabei District.
+• Shanghai Train Station (上海火车站) is also known as the Shanghai North Train Station and is located slightly north of the city centre in Zhabei District.
 Shanghai Train Station can be accessed by metro lines 1, 3 and 4.
 This train station has trains to almost every city in China and many direct high speed trains (T trains) to several major cities.

 • Shanghai South Train Station (上海南站) is the new and gorgeous train station located in the Xuhui District and can be accessed easily by metro line 1 or 3.
 This train station mainly services areas south of Shanghai but also has trains going everywhere in China.